V4Fire/Client/src/super/i-block/modules/listeners/README.md

 # super/i-block/modules/listeners

-This module provides a helper functions to initialize default component event listeners.
+This module provides a bunch of helper functions to initialize the default component event listeners.